Meeting Materials and Information

 - Spotting – After each example, other members offer comments, referred to as “spotting,” that highlight the example-giver’s successful use of Recovery International tools and suggest other “spottings” that also could have been used.

 - Mutual Aid – This is a time for informal discussion about how participants are using the Recovery International tools.
 It is a good time to ask the group leader or a veteran member to help develop an example to share at a later meeting, or to ask questions about specific Recovery International “spottings” that were discussed.

 Before attending your first meeting, please familiarize yourself with the Meeting Materials below.
-If you plan on participating in ANY Recovery International self-help group (Community, Telephone or Online), you will need the following materials during your meetings.
-Click on each link to download or print (Headquarters does not mail these items):
+If you plan on participating in ANY Recovery International self-help group (Community, Telephone, Chat or Online), you will need the following materials during your meetings.
+Click on each link to download or print:

 - Basic Concepts

 - A Sampling of Tools and Terms

 - What you Can Expect at a RI Meeting

 It is best to start your readings with Dr, Low’s Mental Health Through Will Training and Manage Your Fears Manage Your Anger.

 If you are interested in attending the condensed RI Discovery meetings you may want to purchase the RI Discovery Workbook and the Wisdom of Dr. Low: Words to Live By book.
 These books, along with all of Dr Low’s books, can be purchased at this website’s Store page.

 Our youth program, Power To Change, to help teens manage anger, anxiety and depression is currently being updated.
 Watch our website for more information in the near future.